aaronseq12/LittleLemonBackend/README.md

 Web Framework: A web framework provides a structured environment for developing web applications.
 Popular frameworks include Django (Python), Express.js (Node.js)

 Caching: To improve performance and reduce the load on the server, caching mechanisms can be implemented.
 Tools like Redis or Memcached can be used for caching frequently accessed metadata.

+Deployment and Hosting: The meta backend can be deployed on a hosting platform or infrastructure such as AWS (Amazon Web Services), Google Cloud Platform, Microsoft Azure, or a self-managed server.